 At the launch site, NANOPS was filled with sulfur hexafluoride (SF6) fuel at 20°C, yielding a fill pressure of 522 psi.
 This pressure is not recorded in the actual fuel tank (referred to as V1).
 Rather, the pressure is sampled in a secondary volume (V2) which is a volume between the regulator and thrust solenoid valves.
 This secondary volume is used for short term fuel storage.
 In order to provide context, the regulator valve is placed in series between the fuel tank (V1) and the secondary volume (V2).
 The thrust valve is placed in series between V2 and the thrust nozzles.
 When the regulator valve is actuated, the pressure of V2 equalizes to that of V1.
-Two and a half days after launch, the propulsion system was briefly powered on and telemetry results were well within the expected ranges (pressure at 461psi at 15.2° C.) Approximately nine days following initial power-up, the regulator valve was actuated in order to begin the leak test check.
-The pressure in V2 equalized to the pressure of V1 and rose to 513psi at 19.3° C, which indicates that there is little or no leak in the fuel tank and that the NANOPS system had withstood launch loads.
+Two and a half days after launch, the propulsion system was briefly powered on and telemetry results were well within the expected ranges (pressure at 461psi at 15.2°C.) Approximately nine days following initial power-up, the regulator valve was actuated in order to begin the leak test check.
+The pressure in V2 equalized to the pressure of V1 and rose to 513psi at 19.3°C, which indicates that there is little or no leak in the fuel tank and that the NANOPS system had withstood launch loads.

-The first set of tests planned for NANOPS was aimed at evaluating the minimum impulse bit of the system.
 Minimum impulse bit tests are conceptually simple in nature.
 The aim was to establish the smallest impulse that can be imparted by the propulsion system by progressively shortening the thrust-valve actuation time, taking into account propellant pressure and temperature.
 During minimum-impulse bit testing, before each test, the NANOPS secondary volume was pressurized to just under the vapour pressure at the polled propellant temperature.
-Since a minimum-impulse bit thrust imparts an attitude rate that is well below the measurement threshold of the attitude subsystem, dozens of short-duration thrusts were sequentially conducted.
+Since a minimumimpulse bit thrust imparts an attitude rate that is well below the measurement threshold of the attitude subsystem, dozens of short-duration thrusts were sequentially conducted.
 Through orbit experimentation, the thrust magnitude was estimated at 35mN (max), and the minimum-impulse bit was observed to range from 0.07 mNs @ 75psi to 0.15mNs @255psi.
 The theoretical maximum ISP for SF6 is 50s, and the observed average ISP was 46.7s.
 Through the course of testing, the NANOPS thrust valve actuation-times were varied from 1 to 500ms.